Beyond the Grave

 Montezuma.
 Historical figures such as Ponce de Leon, General and later president Andrew Jackson, &

-yellow fever and flus broke out killing many.
-The remaining settlers moved to higher ground which is now the
+fever and flus broke out killing many.
+The remaining settlers moved to higher ground which is now the current

-current location and renamed it "New Site." in 1846 the town was established as "Andalusia" and the
+location and renamed it "New Site." in 1846 the town was established as "Andalusia" and the town's square

 The Covington County Jail was added to the National Historic Register in 1989, the Covington County Jail